Kloudless/kloudless-java/README.md

 }
 ```

-Moreover, the autopagination Iterator can set a limit on the number of resources traversed.
-The
+The auto-pagination iterator can also be set with a limit on the number of resources traversed.
-example below shows how to iterate over this subset.
+The following example shows how to iterate over this subset.

 ```java
 ResourceList eventList = (ResourceList) account.get("cal/calendars/" + calendarId + "/events");